 It is not necessary to be certain that a child is or may be in need of protection to make a report to a children’s aid society.
 “Reasonable grounds” refers to the information that an average person, using normal and honest judgment, would need in order to decide to report.
 This standard has been recognized by courts in Ontario as establishing a low threshold for reporting.
 The role of the Children’s Aid Societies is to investigate calls made by the public using a professional and standardized process.
 The person making the report should bring forward their concerns and Children’s Aid will determine if there is a sufficient basis to warrant further assessment of the concerns about the child.
 Research indicates that many professionals overreport families based on stereotypes around racial identities.
-Both Indigenous and Africa-Canadian children and youth are overrepresented in child welfare due to systemic racism.
+Both Indigenous and African-Canadian children and youth are overrepresented in child welfare due to systemic racism.
 Stereotypes around poverty can also lead to overreporting.
 While poverty is a risk factor for children and youth, it is not a cause of child maltreatment.

 A document called “Yes, You Can.
 Dispelling the Myths About Sharing Information with Children’s Aid Societies” was jointly released by the Office of the Information and Privacy Commissioner of Ontario and the Ontario Provincial Advocate.
 The document, targeted at professionals who work with children, is a critical reminder that a call to Children’s Aid is not a privacy violation when it concerns the safety of a child.
 In fact, professionals who work with children have a special responsibility, as stated in the Child, Youth and Family Services Act, to protect the safety and well-being of children.